David Smorgon: Western Bulldogs Football Club President

 He is most noted for holding the presidency of the Western Bulldogs, an Australian rules football club in the Australian Football League (AFL).
-He has been a passionate supporter of the club since his youth and held the position of president from 1996 to 2012.
-In David's tenure as president of the club, he directed the Bulldogs through constant battles of survival in the cut-throat world of AFL, where business perspective and professionalism are paramount.
-David also orchestrated a stunning turnaround of the club's financial fortunes in the off-field area and the club's on-field performance also improved dramatically in his tenure.
+He has held the position of president from 1996 to 2012.
 David stepped down as President in December 2012, ending a 16 year reign.

 Order of Australia

 For his contributions to the community through health, social welfare and education, he was awarded the Medal of the Order of Australia in 2000.

 Personal life

 Smorgon's wife Roslyn died from cancer on Sunday 27 January 2008 aged 58.
 As a member of the Smorgon family, his cousin is Graham Smorgon, former Smorgon Steel chairman and former president of the Carlton Football Club.

 David was educated at Brighton Grammar.
+He studied law at Monash University.